apache/qpid/cpp/README.txt

 3. Quick start
 ==============

-If you are impatient to get on, ./bootstrap && ./configure && make will usually be sufficient to compile.
-Running make check will run tests, make install will install the client and daemon.
-For more detailed information, please see the INSTALL notes.
+In C++ distributions:

+   ./configure && make - compiles all sources

+   make check - runs tests

+   make install - installs the client and daemon

+In source distributions, no ./configure file is provided.
+To create the ./configure file, run ./bootstrap from the qpid/cpp directory, then follow the above instructions.

+The INSTALL notes contain more detailed information on compiling and installing this software.